kasperworks/puutarha/README.md

 ## Under the hood notes

-`@artsy/fresnel` handles media queries, which get a bit tricky due to certain pages generated at build time.
+`@artsy/fresnel` handles media queries, which are trickier than usual due to certain pages generated at build time.
 The solution is to create both desktop and mobile views while the library handles which one to show, namely the full navbar or one with a burger menu.
 The key part is located in `lib/media`, which is connected to